FusionAuth/fusionauth-site/site/_posts/2021-04-13-oggeh-fusionauth-gluu.md

 I would say that OGGEH Cloud Computing is a business built by nerds seeking out other nerds.
 Surviving on cloud usage subscriptions.
 (We might expose our platform as an open-source project in the near future.)

-> [FusionAuth] works like a charm from the first attempt.
+> [FusionAuth] worked like a charm from the first attempt.
 That's something that doesn't usually happen when trying new things.

 **Dan:** Tell me more about the Cloud CMS.
 Does it deliver JSON data which can then be used by a variety of clients (mobile, webapp, etc) in whatever way makes sense?